Continuous Futures

 Nautilus models a continuous future as a target BarType plus an explicit list of roll

-normal bar aggregation path.
+through the normal bar aggregation path.

 Adjustment modes